 No matter how careful you are with your apartment, stuff happens and you can’t prevent every accident.
 Whether it’s a hole in the wall from moving or a stain in the carpet, you’re always better off reporting the damage as soon as it happens than waiting until the end of your tenancy.

 Not only will this create a more trusting relationship between yourself and your landlord, but it’ll prevent any issues at the end which might lead to you forfeiting your damage deposit.

 6. Start End of Tenancy Cleaning Weeks Before

 Moving out of your flat can be overwhelming, whether you’re moving to another rental or buying a home.
 With packing and dealing with the logistics of the next place, cleaning can feel like a complete afterthought.

 Whatever extra time you have available to you should be spent cleaning your apartment.
 If you start wiping down surfaces and getting in the nooks and crannies weeks before you move out, you won’t have to do that cleaning blitz right before you move out.
 The more impressively clean the apartment is, the more likely you are to get your deposit back, no questions asked.

 Of course, not everyone’s going to have time on their side, which is why you’ve got us.
 At SYK Cleaning, we can take this load off of your mind, so you can get your damage deposit back and focus on moving to your next home.
 We offer an end of tenancy cleaning guarantee, which will give you the comfort of knowing that your place will be as clean when you leave as the day your moved in.

 If your landlord isn’t satisfied, we’ll come back and clean again, free of charge, until they are.
 We understand how difficult it can be to satisfy some landlords, but you shouldn’t lose your damage deposit because of that.
-Contact us today to get an end of tenancy cleaning quote or visit our website to get a more detailed look at our services.
+Contact us today to get an end of tenancy cleaning quote.

 Know Your End of Tenancy Rights